Bellarine Secondary College

-Ocean Grove campus
+Campuses

 The Ocean Grove campus is for year 7 & 8 students.
 It is located at 70 Shell Rd in Ocean Grove, Victoria 3226.

-Drysdale campus

 The Drysdale campus is for year 9-12 students.
 It is located at 43-71 Peninsula Dr in Drysdale, Victoria 3222.
 There is a library, canteen, sports stadium with 3 basketball courts and an 'open study/learning centre' named Yani-Iny-Ngitj, which translates from local Aboriginal language to "We walk to the future".

 Achievements

 In 2012, Bellarine sent 6 students to the World Robot Olympiad in Kuala Lumpur, Malaysia.
 Their teams, The Wombots and Blue Tongues, finished 16th and 23rd out of the 60 countries to participate.

 Farm My School

 The school has a farm that is run by volunteer students and agriculture-horticulture students.

 Houses

-The school has 5 houses, each represented by a colour and name.
+The school has 4 houses, each represented by a colour and name.
 They are generally used to divide the school during sports events and assemblies.
 Room numbers are also divided by house at the Drysdale campus.
 They are as follows: